 An exhibit should be accompanied by a general statement of purpose and individual artist statements that provide an intellectual context both for the collection as a whole and for its individual pieces.
 Presenters should be prepared to entertain the viewers’ questions after the exhibition.

-Exhibits will be available for viewing throughout the conference, with a designated time slot during which presenters will discuss their work with viewers.
+Exhibits will be available for viewing throughout the celebration, with a designated time slot during which presenters will discuss their work with viewers.

 Film screenings consist of one or more original student films.
 Student presenters should be prepared to introduce their work, including discussion of their method and intellectual context, and entertain questions from the audience.